I-2-5-78.Use of Subpoenas - General

 A. General

-When it is reasonably necessary for the full presentation of a case, an administrative law judge (ALJ) may issue a subpoena on his or her own initiative or at the request of a claimant or appointed representative.
+When it is reasonably necessary for the full presentation of a case, an administrative law judge (ALJ) may issue a subpoena on the ALJ's own initiative or at the request of a claimant or appointed representative.
 See 20 CFR 404.950(d) and 416.1450(d).
 An ALJ may issue a subpoena for the appearance and testimony of a witness(es), and for the production of books, records, correspondence, papers, or other documents that are material to an issue at the hearing.
 For example, an ALJ may find a subpoena necessary when a person having knowledge of a material fact or possession of documentary evidence is reluctant or unwilling to testify or provide the evidence.

 NOTE: